marcelatonon/ckl_challenge/README.md

-# This is my project for the Cheesecake Labs Challenge.
+# This is the final version of my project for the Cheesecake Labs Challenge.